bostonphp/Boston-PHP-Percolate-Coffee-Club-Lessons/july 2 lesson/README.markdown

 - How to collect the data collected from the form and store it in MySQL
 - How to redirect the page after the form has been submitted

-## Here is what we did step by step
+## Here is what we did step by step:
 1. Created a PHP page with just plain HTML, Form, and Form Inputs
 2. Created the Database to hold our data
 3. Added three tables to hold specific information